 So, Quad (adequately truncated) has a non-degenerate quasiperiodic dynamics in the three degrees of freedom corresponding to coordinates $(\psi_i, s_i){i=1,2,3}$.

-End of the proof of theorem 36.
-We would like to prove the persistence of some of the invariant tori of our normal form, which have frequencies of the following order (assuming $a_1 = O(1)$ and $a_2 \to \infty$): $$\alpha = O(1, a_2^{-3/2}, a_2^{-3}, a_2^{-7/2}, a_2^{-3}, 0).$$ The conlusion thus follows from either of the three arguments below:
+End of the proof of theorem 38.
+We would like to prove the persistence of some of the invariant tori of our normal form, which have frequencies of the following order (assuming $a_1 = O(1)$ and $a_2 \to \infty$):

+$$\alpha = O(1, a_2^{-3/2}, a_2^{-3}, a_2^{-7/2}, a_2^{-3}, 0).$$

+The conclusion thus follows from any of the four arguments below:

-- the first item of theorem 33 (using proposition 41) - the second item of theorem 33 (using again proposition 41), which yields not only the precedingly found Diophantine tori but also resonant tori (which induce Diophantine tori after reduction by the symmetry of rotation) - the third item of theorem 33 (using proposition 39, for which the computation of the torsion is not needed, at the expanse of deteriorating measure estimates, had we computed such estimates) - the fourth item of theorem 33 (using again proposition 39).
+- the first item of theorem 34 (using proposition 43) - the second item of theorem 34 (using again proposition 43), which yields not only the precedingly found Diophantine tori but also resonant tori (which induce Diophantine tori after reduction by the symmetry of rotation) - the third item of theorem 34 (using proposition 41, for which the computation of the torsion is not needed, at the expense of deteriorating measure estimates) - the fourth item of theorem 34 (using again proposition 41).

-In three cases, Diophantine invariant tori of Kep + Quad (either at the partially reduced level or at the fully reduced one).
+In three cases, the existence of Diophantine invariant tori of Kep + Quad is proved, either at the partially reduced level or at the fully reduced one.
 Locally they will have positive measure provided $\gamma = O(a_2^{-7/2})$.
-Theorem 33 applies with a perturbation of the size $|H - K^o| = O(\gamma^N)$ for some N (remark 30).
-Thus the theorem really applices to the perturbation of the normal form of the Hamiltonian of order ~ 7N/2 in $1/a_2$.
-Bibliographical comments. - The discovery of the eccentricity vector is often wrongly attributed to Runge and Lentz [1]. - For an anachronistic proof of Bertrand's theorem using Kolmogorov's theorem, see [30].
+Theorem 34 applies with a perturbation of the size $|H - K^o| = O(\gamma^N)$ for some N (remark 31).
+Thus the theorem really applies to the perturbation of the normal form of the Hamiltonian of order $\sim 7N/2$ in $1/a_2$.

+Bibliographical comments. - The discovery of the eccentricity vector is often wrongly attributed to Runge and Lenz [2].

+- For an anachronistic proof of Bertrand's theorem using Kolmogorov's theorem, see [42].

-- Lemma 37 is obvious in the plane problem, where the analoguous reduction leads to a 2-dimensional reduced secular space, with coordinates (g_1, G_1) (see [24, 47]).
+- Lemma 39 is obvious in the plane problem, where the analoguous reduction leads to a 2-dimensional reduced secular space, with coordinates (g_1, G_1) (see [36, 64]).
 This is less so in space.
-Harrington noticed it only after having carried out the computation [37].
-Lidov-Ziglin [46] called this a "happy coincidence", and indeed this invariance allowed them to study the bifurcation diagram of the quadrupolar Hamiltonian Quad.
-This was also crucial in various studies [40, 85, 86]. - Among the many accounts of the work of Lagrange and Laplace (comprising lemma 38), we refer to [78, 44, 31]. - Resonance (24) of order 3 was known to Clairaut, noticed by Delaunay as un résultat singulier [19], and discovered by Herman in the general n-planet problem. - In the proof of lemma 40, it is a happy coincidence that resonant terms associated with the second resonance actually do not occur at our order of truncation.
-Malige has computed that higher degree resonant monomials occur, starting at order 10 [48].
+Harrington noticed it only after having carried out the computation [50].
+Lidov-Ziglin [63] called this a "happy coincidence", and indeed this invariance allowed them to study the bifurcation diagram of the quadrupolar Hamiltonian Quad.
+This was also crucial in various studies [54, 104, 105].

+- Among the many accounts of the work of Lagrange and Laplace (comprising lemma 40), we refer to [97, 59, 43].

+Resonance (26) of order 3 was known to Clairaut, noticed by Delaunay as un résultat singulier [27], and discovered by Herman in the general n-planet problem.
+In the proof of lemma 42, it is a happy coincidence that resonant terms associated with the second resonance actually do not occur at our order of truncation.
+Malige has computed that higher degree resonant monomials occur, starting at order 10 [65].

-- Chierchia-Pinzari [18] have generalized the first proof of theorem 36 above to the case of an arbitrary number of planets.
-Féjoz's strategy in [26] corresponds to the second proof above.
-A Isotropy of invariant tori Let (X, ω) be a symplectic manifold, (φ_t) a symplectic flow and T be an minimal quasiperiodic invariant embedded torus for (φ_t) .
-42 Lemma.
+- The strategy in Fejoz [38] for proving Arnold's theorem corresponds to the third argument given above at the end of the proof of theorem 38.
+The strategy of Chierchia-Pinzari [26] corresponds to the first and second arguments.

+A Isotropy of invariant tori

+Let (X, ω) be a symplectic manifold, (φ_t) a symplectic flow and T be a minimal quasiperiodic invariant embedded torus for (φ_t) .

+44 Lemma.
 If ω is exact, T is isotropic.